acarpenter628/VariableSidedDie/README.md

 # VariableSidedDie
 Arduino based dice simulator

 This project is an electrical replacement for the various dice used in TTRPGs (Dungeons and Dragons, etc).
+This now makes 3/4 of my GitHub DnD related even though I'm not really that into it anymore, but it was a very DIY heavy hobby, so that makes sense.

 This was a project I started roughly five years ago and cleaned up recently so that my GitHub would have things on it.
 Right now this is just an Arduino breadboard project - I originally lost interest when I had to start thinking about mechanics.
 Maybe someday it could be a kickstarter project, but DnD has been cool for years now and I probably waited too long to cash in.